Queen (slang)

-In gay slang, queen is a term used to refer to a flamboyant or effeminate gay man.
+In gay slang, queen was originally a term used to refer to a flamboyant or effeminate gay man.
 The term can either be pejorative or celebrated as a type of self-identification.
+Queen has seen an evolution where more modernly its usage suggests empowerment or affection.

+Given its evolution, the meaning of queen is versatile and context-dependent, ranging from an insult (from its historical roots) such as suggestive of appearing or behaving effeminately or excessively to more modernly often being used to suggest empowerment or affection.